yarixer/YanixPanel/README.md

 ![Yanix Panel](./header.png)
 Yanix is a self-hosted web control panel for managing Docker containers from a browser.
-It can manage containers on the same host **and** on other servers by registering remote “Yanix Servers” in the admin area.
+It can manage containers on multiple hosts.

 ## Requirements